Access to the designated “hpwm” pins

 Another uC with the same measurement resolution (Atmega328p) was then used to collect some preliminary date by continually sending the pulse lengths received over serial whilst turning the motor on full speed then off.

 This data was then analysed and linearly fitted to represent 0 to 100 percent in integer math as shown below and to the left.
+If the pulseIn function times out then a zero is returned so this is then fitted to represent zero percent. [code]

 The 11th hour Redesign